xgigil/MPDO-Locational-Clearance-System/README.md

                       - [ ] Inform them to claim physical copy at the MPDO
               - [ ] Rejected - For those that were deemed rejected by the MPDO Approving Authority.
                   - [ ] Recieve Rejected Application from Approving Authority
-                  - [ ] Inform them of Rejection and attach comment for why
+                  - [ ] Inform them of Rejection and attached comment for why
   - [ ] GIS Specialist
       - [ ] View Applications, triggered by review_status = gis_review
       - [ ] Upload PDF copy of the GIS Evaluation Certification